rachelelle/rachelelle.github.io/_posts/2015-08-02-thredup-ps.markdown

 main-img: thredup-ps-main.png
 ---
 <section>
     Last summer, I had the honor of interning at <a href="http://thredup.com">ThredUP</a>, the world's largest online fashion resale shop, with the Product team.
-My role combined Product Management and Product Design.
-My main project for the summer was redesigning Personal Shops, a personalization feature that saves product filters.
+My role was a mix of Product Management and Product Design, which allowed me to learn  the process of making design decisions with the end goal of increasing onboarding conversion rates.
+My main project for the summer was redesigning Personal Shops, a personalization feature that saves product filters, so that it can provide suggestions based on their top brands.
 </section>

 <div class="row">
   <div class="col-md-6 project-problem">
   		<h2 class="block-title">Problem</h2>
-  		  Only a very small percentage of users onboarded to the feature, yet its users have the highest average order values.
+  		  Only a very small percentage of users onboarded to the feature (not allowed to disclose figures), yet its users have the highest average order values.
   </div>
   <div class="col-md-6 project-role">
   	<h2 class="block-title">Role</h2>